 When is the Best Time to Take Probiotics?

-Probiotics are the live-action superheroes of gut wellness and you can take probiotic supplements to support your digestive health.
+Probiotics are the live-action superheroes of gut health, and you can take probiotic supplements to support your digestive health.

 But when is the best time to take probiotics?